MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 2: How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+-

-A 2: Effective cost control is paramount to the success of any software project.
+Effective cost control is paramount to the success of any software project.
 Here's a breakdown of its importance and strategies to prevent budget overruns:

 How Effective Cost Control Contributes to Software Project Success: